Seligo Artisanal Pasta

 What is it different from regular Pasta?

-Regular Pasta, the one made with modern wheat varieties, is an empty shell with no significant nutrients and neutral taste.
-Our pasta will project your senses to the Sicilian countryside where rich varieties of aromatic weeds grow on the hills near the Mediterranean Sea.
+Regular Pasta, the one made with modern GMO wheat varieties, is an empty shell with no significant nutrients and a neutral taste.
+Our pasta will project your senses to the Sicilian countryside, where countless varieties of aromatic weeds grow on the hills near the Mediterranean Sea.